 I understand that the working conditions, policies, procedures, appeal processes, and benefits described in this handbook are confidential and may not be distributed in any way nor discussed with anyone who is not an employee of (Your Company Name).

-I have read and understood the contents of this handbook and will act in accord with these policies and procedures as a condition of my employment with (Your Company Name).
+I have read and understood the contents of this handbook and will act in accordance with these policies and procedures as a condition of my employment with (Your Company Name).

 I have read and understood the Standards of Conduct expected by (Your Company Name) and I agree to act in accord with the Standards of Conduct as a condition of my employment by (Your Company Name).

 I understand that if I have questions or concerns at any time about the handbook or the Standards of Conduct, I will consult my immediate supervisor, my supervisor's manager, the Human Resources staff, or the President for clarification.